CodeChampyChampy/python-practice-and-notes-2026/exceptions/01_thinking_in_failures.md.md

 ## Operation: int(input())

 Possible failures:
-- Not a number entered (letter or special character)
+- User enters letters or symbols
 - Too large number
-- User enter 'none'
+- Empty input

 Why this matters:
 - It matters the user can enter a number incorrectly or something not supported